 Conflict between workers and management assist in resolving conflict since it provides room to the parties to raise, clarify, address conflict propelling issues.
-It energises, motivates, promotes participation and enables communication and discussion of issues which consequently lead to the resolving of conflict.
+It energises, motivates, promotes participation andenables communication and discussion of issues which consequently lead to the resolving of conflict.
 People freely express themselves which is health for goal-oriented organisations.
 Some organisations created several platforms where workers freely express themselves such as suggestion boxes, social media platforms such as WhatsApp.
 The approach helps workers to transform potentially negative bearing effects of conflict into positive effects bearing conflict.
 Conflict that goes unresolved for a very long time has the potential of creating an environment that is toxic and destructive to the set goals and standards of the firm.

 Helps release emotion, anxiety, and stress

 Studies (Nyanga 2022, Nyanga and Sibanda 2015, Mukuvisi et al 2019) have shown that conflict helps to release emotion, anxiety and stress which are all detrimental to people’s health.
-Many people throughout the globe died due to work related conflict which was not properly handled and managed.
+Many people throughout the globe dieddue to work related conflict which was not properly handled and managed.
 A significant number of employees operating in a neck breaking conflict died of stress related diseases such as high blood pressure, diabetes and others because they did not have a chance to release emotions and stress.
-Prolonged conflict has devastating effects on people’s health and welfare which consequently lead to poor individual and organisational performance.
+Prolonged conflict has devastating effects on people’s health and welfare which consequentlylead to poor individual and organisational performance.
 Poor organisational performance also results in the emergency of fresh conflict between workers and management.
 The haggling, fighting, threatening each other and many other forms of expression of conflict help workers managers to vent their anger which in most instances serve them from being attacked by various forms of work-propelled diseases.

 Negative effects of conflicts